Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Robust convex MPC for manipulators

 \section{Robust convex MPC for manipulators}

-In this section, we focus on obtaining a motion planning solution that comes with robustness guarantees, for the moment ignoring obstacle avoidance, which we address in the subsequent section. \\\\ A key feature we aim for in our design is that the resulting MPC problem can be solved fast.
-Hence, we want a convex solution, which therefore requires convex constraints and linear prediction models.
-First, we utilize feedback-linearziation to obtain a linear model and a suitable bound on the un-cancelled non-linearities (Section \ref{sec:fbd_lin}).
+In this section, we will derive a motion planning solution that comes with robustness guarantees, for the moment ignoring obstacle avoidance, which we address in the subsequent section. \\\\ A key feature we aim for in our design is that the resulting MPC problem can be solved fast.
+Hence, we want a convex formulation, which requires convex constraints and linear prediction models.
+First, we utilize feedback linearziation to obtain a linear model and a suitable bound on the un-cancelled non-linearities (Section \ref{sec:fbd_lin}).
 To ensure robustness, we predict a scaled tube around a nominal prediction such that it contains the true (unknown) system response.
-We use an auxiliary controller and an ellipsoid tube to derive an expression for the tube dynamics (Section \ref{sec:aux_cont_tb_dyn}).
-Since the feedback-linearization yields non-convex input constraints, we present a sampling-based approach to produce a convex input constraint that ensures satisfaction of the torque constraints (Section~\ref{sec:cvx_feas_acc_cont}).
+We use an auxiliary controller and an ellipsoid tube to derive an expression of the tube dynamics (Section \ref{sec:aux_cont_tb_dyn}).
 Finally, we present our suggested convex robust MPC in Section~\ref{sec:rmpc:opt_prob}, including the theoretical analysis.